Join whatsapp group Join Now

 • The pupil is also called a black spot.

-• Light enter after the cornea.
+• Light enters after the cornea.

 • The size of the pupil is controlled by the iris.